WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 RFC EDITOR PLEASE DELETE THIS SECTION.

+draft-02

+* Fix the initial bytes of the format.
+* Allow empty responses to omit their content type.
+* Provisionally register application/webbundle.

 draft-01

 * Include only section lengths in the section index, requiring sections to be